The ultimate driving machine.

 The Beta Tagline Test

-So, when you’re in tagline creation mode, I recommend you put each of the taglines you come up with through what I call “The Beta Tagline Test.”
+So, when you’re in tagline creation mode, I recommend you put each new tagline you come up with through what I call “The Beta Tagline Test.”

 So, let’s take Live Your Message…